Oven Roasted Sweet Potatoes

 How easy is that!?

-I’ll run through the how-tos here but keep reading for the printable recipe card with complete directions, nutrition information, and flavor variations.
-You’ll find it at the end of the post.
+I’ll run through the how-tos here but keep reading for the printable recipe card with complete instructions, measurements, nutrition information, and flavor variations.
+You’ll find it near the end of the post.

 What You’ll Need